Karthik-K-J/Karthik-K-J/README.md

 <h1 align="left">Hi 👋, I'm Karthik KJ</h1>
-<h3 align="left">I'm a student of Electronics and Communication Engineering from India.
-Interested in working on Low-level system design and Real time signal processing projects.</h3>
+<h3 align="left">I'm a student of Electronics and Communication Engineering from Trivandrum, Kerala.
+Interested in working on embedded systems and machine learning projects.</h3>

 - 🔭 I’m currently working on **Mastering DSA**